lashid/shid/README.md

 #
 # Oh Jinha
-# Developers who shuffle data and change lives
+# Developer who shuffle data and change lives
 #

 # ⊙ From Back-End To Data Analysis